Home / Reviews / Steelcase Leap V2

 Back MaterialFlexible plastic frame with foam pad and fabric cover

-Tilt SystemVariable stop tilt limiter (5 positions), tension control, Natural Glide System
+Tilt SystemVariable stop (5 positions), tension control, Natural Glide System

 Weight Capacity400 lbs (Leap Plus: 500 lbs)